roundrobin/reflux-react-router-webpack-demo/docs/Testing.md

 ## Getting started

-Getting started testing your React components isn't unfortunately that straighforward, because it depends a bit on your app packaging, the JavaScript standard you are using (ES5, ES6, ES7) and your perferences towards a test runner.
+Start testing your React components isn't unfortunately that straighforward, because it depends a bit on your app packaging, the JavaScript standard you are using (ES5, ES6, ES7) and your perferences towards a test runner.

 Facebook suggests using [Jest](https://facebook.github.io/jest/), which would be a convenient solution if it wouldn't be so slow and [would work with Node.js 0.12.0](https://github.com/facebook/jest/issues/243).

-Our main requirement was the test seutp has to work with [Webpack](http://webpack.github.io/) and is able to parse our ES6 and JSX files.
+Our main requirement was that the test setup has to work with [Webpack](http://webpack.github.io/) and is able to parse our ES6 and JSX files.